Sunnit-M/VirtualInsanity/README.md

 Reverts the rework so the head never coils inward

 ### Player Changes
-- Players die on exhuastion
+- Players die on exhaustion
 - Player is perma-drunk
 - Player dies on max insanity
 - Water Kills you